cbworden/shake-doc/users_guide.rst

 Interactive Web Downloads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The easiest way to obtain ShakeMap products immediately following an earthquake is from the `ShakeMap <http://earthquake.usgs.gov/shakemap/>`_ or `USGS Earthquake Program web pages <http://earthquake.usgs.gov/>`_.
+The easiest way to obtain ShakeMap products immediately following an earthquake is from the `ShakeMap <http://earthquake.usgs.gov/earthquakes/shakemap/>`_ or `USGS Earthquake Program <http://earthquake.usgs.gov/>`_ web pages.
 The variety of formats for ShakeMap are described in the previous section.

 RSS Feeds
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^